 Datastore creation on a iscsi storage fails with error "Cannot change the host configuration.
-Failed to update disk partition for..."
+Failed to update disk partitions for..."

 search cancel

 Datastore creation on a iscsi storage fails with error "Cannot change the host configuration.
-Failed to update disk partition for..."
+Failed to update disk partitions for..."

 book